the-teachingRSE-project/competencies/example_career_path.md

 She is spending time teaching people(TEACH skill) to onboard them into the project.
 There is a lot of interaction with different stakeholders to the project like funders and user groups(USERS skill).
 And to keep track of where the project is going and how to distribute her time she leverages Kanban boards (PM skills).
+Her work has for already been heavy on (TEAM) skills, but now also the leadership aspect comes into play.
 The job experience as a leading RSE for a large project was the last requirement necessary to be awarded the "Science Enabling Doctor" from an institutionalized center of RSE education, recognizing her track record of valuable software contributions, and her specialized experience in leading and mentoring people.
 Some personal choices in her career made the traditional route of doing a Dr.-Ing. inconvenient.